Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Data Processing

 \subsection{Masking}

 The choice of masking criteria adopted in previous NVSS dipole measurements has varied.
-Here we employ a common strategy used in the literature.
+Here, we employ a common strategy used in the literature.
 It is worth noting that these choices appear to have little impact on the NVSS dipole estimates because previous results using a $15$ mJy flux threshold are largely consistent with each other, in spite of the different masks employed.
 Therefore, it seems unlikely that this is a critical systematic concern.

 We use the Healpix pixelization scheme \citep{2005ApJ...622..759G} with $N_{\rm side}=1024$, corresponding to an angular resolution of $3'.44$.
 All masking operations are performed in this pixelization scheme.
-First, we mask all pixels within $\pm 2^\circ$ (celestial) declination, as the NVSS catalog shows noticeable systematic contamination in those regions.
-We also mask out regions within a Galactic latitude of $\pm 10^\circ$, as this is a common masking choice in previous work \citep{2011ApJ...742L..23S, 2021AA...653A...9S}.
+We mask out regions within a Galactic latitude of $\pm 10^\circ$, as this is a common masking choice in previous work \citep{2011ApJ...742L..23S, 2021AA...653A...9S}.

 In some NVSS dipole measurements, certain extended regions with high source density are identified and masked out \citep[e.g., ][]{2002Natur.416..150B,2023arXiv230515335W}.
 To assess the impact of these extended regions on our modeling, we visually inspect the NVSS source count map and identify a few such regions.
 However, we find that masking these extended regions does not significantly affect the NVSS angular power spectrum (Section~\ref{S:NVSS_Cl}) which is used to build our clustering (Section~\ref{S:clus_dipole}) and shot-noise models (Section~\ref{S:SN_dipole}).
 Therefore, we do not incorporate additional masks for these regions.